top of page

 Let's take a look at the main don'ts to follow when installing your loft boarding.

-Don't Overload the Joists or Trusses
+❌ Don’t Overload the Loft

-The engineer will assess your ceiling joint size and span.
+Ignoring structural issues related to your roof or ceiling joists can cause major problems in the future.
+An engineer will assess your ceiling joint size and span.
 They'll also evaluate your walls and supports.

 Soffit Vents